joldenb/wdi-orientation/README.md

 <!--
 [comment]: <> (Don't be afraid to use the lower end of the values.)
-[comment]: <> (An example of using fo5 for agreement is take break or finish the next bit of content.)
+[comment]: <> (An example of using fo5 for agreement is taking a break or finishing the next bit of content.)
 -->

 ### One Cool Thing